TomLi515/Code_Samples/README.md

 ## gcn_neg6_turn_final.log

-The sample log file that records the training setups, training process, and training results.
+This is the sample log file that records the training setups, training process, and training results.

+## 14bv9_predict.py

+In order to rank the retrieved documents based on the multi-turn dialogue, I decided to use the term perplexity.
+Perplexity here means that, given the multi-turn dialogue and a retrieved document to assist in answering, how likely is the model going to get to the answer to the last turn?
+The model being used in the project is the PULSE, a medical LLM with 20 billion parameters.\
+In this part of the code, I leveraged Deepspeed + ZeRO-3 with 8 A100 GPUs to speed up the training.
+For details, please refer to the code and the code comments.